bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Currently, the deployment on **Mesos** is supported for SJ-Platform that allows running the system at scale and to support different types of workloads.

 A complete list of requirements and the deployment procedure description can be found below.
 We will deploy and start all the services.
-Then you will need to add entities - providers, services, streams, modules and instances - to build a pipeline that correspond to your task.
+Then you will need to add entities - providers, services, streams, modules and instances - to build a pipeline that corresponds to your aims.
 The steps on creating platform entities are provided in the :ref:`UI-Guide`.

 Overall Deployment Infrastructure
 --------------------------------------------